lethorable/dem2dged/README.md

 You are welcome to use and contribute to this work observing the included license.

-Hvidovre, Copenhagen 2020 - Thorbjørn Nielsen
+Hvidovre, Copenhagen 2020 - Thorbjørn Nielsen.
+For inquiries, questions etc please reach out at...

+t h o r b j o r n  (at) g m a i l (dot) c o m